hazelcast/hazelcast-reference-manual/src/IntegratingOpenSSL.md

 Install Apache Portable Runtime library.
 Please refer to [apr.apache.org](https://apr.apache.org/download.cgi).

 For RHEL:

 `sudo yum -y install apr`

 For Ubuntu:

 `sudo apt-get -y install libapr1`

-### Netty libraries
+### Netty Libraries

 For the OpenSSL integration in Java, the [Netty](https://netty.io/) library is used.

-Make sure the following libraries from tne Netty framework are on the classpath:
+Make sure the following libraries from the Netty framework are on the classpath:

    - `netty-buffer-4.1.8.Final.jar`
    - `netty-codec-4.1.8.Final.jar`
    - `netty-common-4.1.8.Final.jar`